 So it’s there that I tasted my first curry, and Indian food in general.
 And it was delicious back then.
 I wonder how their food tastes now, sure we need to check it out one day and go to Brussels for lunch.

-Anyway, I’ve been to Indian restaurants in London a couple of times as well.
+Anyway, I have been to Indian restaurants in London a couple of times as well.
 Excellent food.

 Do you love aloo dishes?